OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 * Assets should prefer registered MIME types for interoperability.

 ## Summary
 Manifests give every SpatialDDS resource a compact, self-describing identity.
-They express *what exists*, *where it is*, and *how to reach it* — without version-negotiation clutter or legacy fields.
+They express *what exists*, *where it is*, and *how to reach it*.

 ## **9. Glossary of Acronyms**